MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-hyper-converged.md

 In general, the term “hyper-converged” refers to running Hyper-V and Storage Spaces Direct on the same clustered servers to virtualize compute and storage resources.
 In the context of Windows Admin Center, when you click **+ Add** from the connections list, you can choose between adding a **Failover Cluster connection** or a **Hyper-Converged Cluster connection**:
 The **Failover Cluster connection** is the successor to the Failover Cluster Manager desktop app.
 It provides a familiar, general-purpose management experience for any cluster supporting any workload, including Microsoft SQL Server.
 It is available for Windows Server 2012 and later.
 The **Hyper-Converged Cluster connection** is an all-new experience tailored for Storage Spaces Direct and Hyper-V. It features the Dashboard and emphasizes charts and alerts for monitoring.
-It is currently available for preview builds of Windows Server 2019.
+It is available for Windows Server 2016 and preview builds of Windows Server 2019.

+### Why do I need the latest cumulative update for Windows Server 2016?

+Windows Admin Center for Hyper-Converged Infrastructure depends on management APIs developed since Windows Server 2016 was released.
+These APIs are added in the [2018-04 Cumulative Update for Windows Server 2016 (KB4093120)](https://support.microsoft.com/en-us/help/4093120), available as of April 2018.

 ### How much does it cost to use Windows Admin Center?